 Every volunteer has a role to play in taking care of the UT community.
 Vols ACT trains UT students, faculty, and staff to recognize potentially harmful situations and safely intervene.
 Learn about the important role you can play as an active bystander to intervene in potentially harmful behaviors before they occur.

-You can request a Vols ACT program for your undergraduate class, residence hall, student organization, or chapter.
+For Undergraduate Student Audiences: You can request a Vols ACT presentation for your undergraduate class, residence hall, student organization, or chapter.

 What is a bystander?

 A bystander is a person who observes a behavior that is unacceptable and could be potentially harmful to another person’s health or well-being.

 Examples include alcohol abuse, hazing, violence, sexual assault, relationship abuse, and discrimination.